MareoRaft/tennis/README.md

 Tennis is a mental game.
 Can the current score within a game predict outcome?
 When I watch tennis on TV, I notice that a score of 0-30 or 15-30 almost always results in the server winning the next point.
 Am I correct or crazy?

+(In the bar graph below, each bar corresponds to a score.
+The server's score is show first followed by a dash followed by the receiver's score.
+In tennis, the scores you obtain are 0, 15, 30, 40, in that order.
+If the score reaches 40-40, then it is required to win by two points.
+Hence AD-40 means that the server is one point ahead and on the verge of winning, and 40-AD means that the receiver is one point ahead and on the verge of winning.
+The vertical axis of the graph represents the probability that the server will win the point, which is always a value between 0 and 1.)

 ![](score-to-win.png)

 (data from `JeffSackmann/tennis_MatchChartingProject > charting-m-points.csv` which lists about 300,000 tennis points coming from about 2,000 men's matches)

 The data says that I'm crazy!
 But it also points out a surprising result.
 The 40-AD score is the situation where servers are most likely to lose the next point.
-A Chi-squared test confirms the significance of this with a p-value of order 10^(-13).
+A Chi-squared test confirms significance with a p-value of order 10^(-13).

 The interesting thing about this is that the 40-AD score and the 30-40 score are arguably identical situations.
 Both scores result in losing the game if the next point is lost, and both scores result in 40-40 if the next point is won.
 But the data shows that these situations are psychologically different.
 Servers in the 40-AD position have been serving for a longer amount of time and weren't able to close out the game sooner.
 Returners in that position may be tough-customers who are chomping at the bit to steal the game from the server.